manastarla/sgpdes/README.md

-# spgdeslib
+# spgdes

 ## Description
-The `spgdeslib` is a Python library that implements the Self-generating Prototype Dynamic Selection Ensemble (SGPDES) algorithm.
+The `spgdes` is a Python library that implements the Self-generating Prototype Dynamic Selection Ensemble (SGPDES) and HSGP algorithms.
 This package provides functionalities for creating and training a dynamic ensemble of classifiers with self-generating prototype selection.

 ## Installation